InstituteforDiseaseModeling/laser/docs/eula.rst

 population once, save it, and then reload the initialized state for subsequent runs.

-This approach is especially useful when working with EULAs -- **E**pidemiologically **U**ninteresting **L**ight **A**gents.
+This approach is especially useful when working with EULAs -- Epidemiologically Uninteresting Light Agents.
 For example it can be a very powerful optimization to compress all the agents who are already (permanently) recovered or immune in a measles or polio model into a number/bucket.
 In such models, the majority of the initial population may be in the "Recovered" state, potentially comprising 90% or more of all agents.
 If you are simulating 100 million agents, storing all of them can result in punitive memory usage.

 To address this, LASER supports a **squashing** process.
 Squashing involves